privacyguides/privacyguides.org/docs/about/jobs/content-creator.md

 [:material-arrow-left-drop-circle: Job Openings](../jobs.md)

-If you have ever dreamed of being a YouTuber and combating misinformation about privacy and cybersecurity on the internet, this is the position for you!
+Are you passionate about privacy and cybersecurity?

+Privacy Guides is an international nonprofit dedicated to producing top-tier, unbiased educational content and journalism, and to fostering safe and informative online communities to discuss technical topics around improving personal privacy and cybersecurity.

 Privacy Guides is looking for a focused and motivated individual to be responsible for our social media presence from end to end, with a particular emphasis on video content.
 You must be comfortable being on camera to succeed in this role.

+This is a unique opportunity.
+Your primary goal will be to create and share privacy-based educational materials, without any motive to sell a product.
+If you truly value being able to create the best content that you can, and if you are passionate about privacy, then this position is for you!

 Your responsibilities will include, but aren’t limited to: